Exploring Dynamic Context for Multi-path Trajectory Prediction: Experiments

 \subsection{Datasets}

-\textbf{The Trajnet Challenge} \cite{sadeghiankosaraju2018trajnet} is the largest multi-scenario forecasting benchmark.
-In the challenge, 8 consecutive ground-truth locations (3.2 seconds) of each trajectory are for observation and the following 12 steps (4.8 seconds) are required to forecast.
+\textbf{Trajnet}~\cite{sadeghiankosaraju2018trajnet} is one of the most popular forecasting benchmarks.
+In Trajnet, 8 consecutive ground-truth locations (3.2 seconds) of each trajectory are for observation and the following 12 steps (4.8 seconds) are required to forecast.
 Trajnet is a superset of diverse popular benchmark datasets: ETH~\cite{pellegrini2009you}, UCY~\cite{lerner2007crowds}, Stanford Drone Dataset~\cite{robicquet2016learning}, BIWI Hotel \cite{pellegrini2009you}, and MOT PETS~\cite{ferryman2009pets2009}.
 There is a total of 11448 trajectories from these four subsets covering 38 scenes for training.
 The test data is from the diverse partitions of them (besides MOT PETS) of the other 20 scenes without ground truth.
-The Trajnet Challenge provides a specific server for online evaluation.
+The Trajnet challenge provides a specific server for online evaluation.
 It is worth noting that many existing works are evaluated on a subset of Trajnet using their own train/test splits.
-In the contrast, a comparison of performance between different methods on the server is more fair and solid.
-For this sake, we only compare DCENet to the works which have shown their performance on the Trajnet Challenge leader-board.
+For the sake of fairness, we only compare DCENet to the works which have shown their performance on the Trajnet challenge leader-board.

-\textbf{InD} was acquired by Bock \etal~\cite{inDdataset} using drones at four busy intersections in Germany in 2019.
+\textbf{inD} was acquired by Bock \etal~\cite{inDdataset} using drones at four busy intersections in Germany in 2019.
 The traffic is dominated by vehicles and they interact with pedestrians heavily.
 The speed difference and confrontation makes the trajectory prediction challenging.
 The data was processed to obtain the same format as Trajnet: 8 steps for observation and the following 12 steps for prediction.